In addition to reviews, The Book Smugglers also publish short stories, novellas, novels, and select works of nonfiction commentary since 2014.

 Launched in June 2016, The Book Smugglers’ Quarterly Almanac collects original short fiction and selected reprints, plus original essays, reviews, and other assorted goodies.
 The Almanac is available in both print (in a sweet, collectible almanac-sized book) and electronic formats, and sold via all the usual online retailers as well as directly from our website.
 We also offer year subscriptions through Weightless Books.

 More information about the Almanac is available here.

 Speculative Fiction is an annual, not-for-profit, Hugo Award-winning publication that collects the best and most provocative online reviews, essays, and commentary from across SFF fandom.
 The goal is to feature a new pair of editors each year who will curate the anthology in tandem, and will open for submissions from the general public over the course of the year.

-Speculative Fiction 2015, edited by Foz Meadows and Mark Oshiro, is currently closed to submissions and will be on sale May 10, 2016.
+Speculative Fiction 2015, edited by Foz Meadows and Mark Oshiro, is currently closed to submissions and will be on sale this summer.

 More information about the Speculative Fiction series available here.